africanlp-workshop/africanlp-workshop.github.io/index.md

 - The workshop calendar can be viewed in your timezone [here](https://iclr.cc/virtual/workshops_10.html)
 - Discussions, comments and questions can be posted on the Rocket Chat embedded in the virtual workshop portal
 - The invited and contributed talks are pre-recorded.
 But the end of the sessions, there will be a Live Q&A with the speakers of the invited and contributed talks.
 The hosts will ask the questions from rocket chat during those sessions
 - The poster sessions also consists of short 3-5 minute talks.
 We have asked the poster presenters to be available via rocket chat to answer questions.
-(Unfortunately live Q&A poster sessions per person were not logistically viable)
+(Unfortunately live Q&A poster sessions per person were not logistically viable).
 - We encourage the authors and attendees to have their own zoom calls or chats.
 Let's make those magical conference corridor chats happen! :)